 - Advanced Biostatistics and Phylogenetic Comparative Methods DPA 536 (3 credits, spring)

 Depending on a student’s area of specialization, he/she may be required to take additional courses, to be determined in consultation with his/her advisor.
 A student must achieve a grade of B or higher in each of the required courses, and must maintain a B average or higher in all elective courses.
 (Note, as stated above, three electives are a required component of the Ph.D. program.)
 Failure to maintain these grade averages may adversely affect a student’s funding.
-Students must enroll for 12 credits per semester until they have completed 24 credits (typically through the end of Year 1).
-In subsequent years (i.e., Years 2–5) a student must enroll for 9 credits per semester.
+Students must enroll for 9 credits per semester for each of their five years in the program.
 The Graduate School assigns entering students with no master’s degree "G3" status.
-Subsequent to the completion of 24 graduate credits students are assigned "G4" status.
+Subsequent to the completion of 18 graduate credits (i.e., at the end of Year 1), students are assigned "G4" status.
 Students who enter the program with a master’s degree are typically assigned G4 status.
 At the end of the first semester, the student must meet with his/her advisor and two other university faculty members, one of whom must also be another member of the Department of Anatomical Sciences, to form a plan for his/her preliminary examination (taken during Year 2; see below).
 By the end of Year 1, the student should select, in consultation with this committee, two elective subjects for the Year 2 preliminary examination.